What does it mean to be unequally yoked?Question: "What does it mean to be unequally yoked?"

-The phrase “unequally yoked” comes from 2 Corinthians 6:14 in the King James Version: “Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?”
-The New American Standard Version is a little more forthright: “Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?”
+Answer: The phrase “unequally yoked” comes from 2 Corinthians 6:14 in the King James Version: “Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?”
+The New American Standard Version says, “Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?”

 Paul’s admonition in 2 Corinthians 6:14 is part of a larger discourse to the church at Corinth on the Christian life.
 He discouraged them from being in an unequal partnership with unbelievers because believers and unbelievers are opposites, just as light and darkness are opposites.
-They simply have nothing in common, just as Christ has nothing in common with “Belial,” a Hebrew word meaning worthlessness (v.
-15).
+They simply have nothing in common, just as Christ has nothing in common with “Belial,” a Hebrew word meaning “worthlessness” (verse 15).
 Here Paul uses it to refer to Satan.
-The idea is that the pagan, wicked, unbelieving world, is governed by the principles of Satan, and that Christians should be separate from that wicked world, just as Christ was separate from all the methods, purposes, and plans of Satan.
-He had no participation in them, He formed no union with them, and so it should be with the followers of the one in relation to the followers of the other.
-Attempting to live a Christian life with a non-Christian for our close friend and ally will only cause us go around in circles.
+The idea is that the pagan, wicked, unbelieving world is governed by the principles of Satan and that Christians should be separate from that wicked world, just as Christ was separate from all the methods, purposes, and plans of Satan.
+He had no participation in them; He formed no union with them, and so it should be with the followers of the one in relation to the followers of the other.
+Attempting to live a Christian life with a non-Christian for our close friend and ally will only cause us to go around in circles.

 The “unequal yoke” is often applied to business relationships.
 For a Christian to enter into a partnership with an unbeliever is to court disaster.
-They have opposite worldviews and morals, and business decisions that must be made daily will reflect one or the other.
+Unbelievers have opposite worldviews and morals, and business decisions made daily will reflect the worldview of one partner or the other.
 For the relationship to work, one or the other must abandon his moral center and move toward that of the other.
 More often than not, it is the believer who finds himself pressured to leave his Christian principles behind for the sake of profit and the growth of the business.